siddharthdivi/nbresuse/README.md

 ## Resources displayed

-Currently it only displays Memory usage (just RSS).
+Currently it only displays System Wide Available Memory.
 Other metrics will be added in the future as needed.